 You can read in detail, “What makes one language harder or easier to learn.”

-Before we dive into “most straightforward and moderate languages to learn,” Let’s be honest, language acquisition is never easy, mainly when you are grown up.
+Before we dive into the “most straightforward and moderate languages to learn,” Let’s be honest: Language acquisition is never easy, mainly when you are grown up.

-As per my experience, nearly everyone thinks that all languages are somewhat hard to master – I’m one of them.
+In my experience, nearly everyone thinks that all languages are somewhat hard to master—I’m one of them.

 Some tongues, however, are easier to learn than others.

-Learning a foreign language can be fun, but some can be more enjoyable than others can.
+Learning a foreign language can be fun, but some can be more enjoyable.

 The sheer joy and enthralling experience of language learning make it always manageable!